shovon095/NIST-GenAI-Text-to-Text-2024/README.md

-# GenAI24‑NIST Text‑to‑Text Pipeline 📝
+# NIST GenAI Text‑to‑Text Pipeline 📝

 Comprehensive solution for the **NIST GenAI24 Text‑to‑Text** task.